Home wiring: Television

 Antenna types vary depending on location; an urban area with nearby transmitters will require a smaller antenna than a rural site with distant stations.
 The antenna is often mounted outdoors on the roof or a tower.
-A coaxial or twinlead cable is run from the antenna to the location where the television is located.
+A coaxial or twin-lead cable is run from the antenna to the location where the television is located.
 One common type of cable is designated RG-6 Tri-shield or quad-shield cable.
 The cable is terminated on a television outlets, typically an F connector mounted on a face plate.
 If there are multiple outlets, an RF splitter is used to divide the signal among them; outlets on the splitter are connected to television outlets at each location (living room, rec room, bedrooms, den, for example).
 RF splitters come with different types; some include amplifiers for multiple outlets.

 Whilst most TV outlets use the F connector the Television or digital set top box usually come with a connector known as Belling Lee so the cable used to connect from the TV outlet to the television will need to have an F connector in one end and a Belling Lee connector at the other end.

 The distribution of pay TV through the home uses the same type of cabling used for Free to Air TV with some variations.
 The variations are: